 If you choose to hire a lawyer from our firm to represent you when facing a DWI charge, they can offer you assistance in several ways.
 To help your case, we will investigate breathalyzer use, laboratory testing, and other technical information to help find flaws in the prosecutor’s case against you.
 Getting the test results thrown out could save you from getting a conviction and a criminal record.

 Complete a Free Case Evaluation form now

 Call Our Attorneys Today for a Free Case Review

-Every day that you wait to talk to a DWI lawyer, your chances of beating the charges could diminish.
+Every day that you wait to talk to a Houston, TX DWI attorney, your chances of beating the charges could diminish.
 Call Blass Law today at (713) 225-1900.
 We will work to get your charges reduced or dismissed initially or if they are brought back up.